shelbyspees/speesblog/_posts/2015-04-08-yaml-and-liquid.md

 - status
 - description

-Set up in this ugly Frankenstein's monster of Markdown and HTML table formatting:
+set up in this Frankenstein's monster of Markdown and HTML table formatting:

 <aside>It was finals, ok?
 It's not like I had anything better to do.</aside>